 Our society had a humble beginning.
 A tiny group of retired teachers began meeting over coffee and doughnuts to discuss genealogy.
 Since there was little money involved, the ‘treasurer’ carried the monies for the group in a coin purse.
 Yes, we started out very small in the 1980’s with this group of friends meeting to assist each other with genealogical matters.
 Meetings were held at the Bear Creek Community Center located in Bear Creek Park.
 Sometimes the ‘leader’, Jo Linder, invited the group of about 10, to her home to learn how to do genealogy research over coffee and with lots of companionships!

 Mic Barnette, a genealogical researcher, and writer, had a column on genealogy in the Houston Chronicle (1994-2004).
 The president of the society gave Mic a call, asked him to mention the group in his column and provide support for our growth.
 Mic was very generous; he even came and spoke.
 The group of friends suddenly grew to a mass of 70+.
 The founding group was overwhelmed by the sudden growth.
 They thanked Mic for all his help and asked him to continue his support just not to mention us in his column again.
 He laughed and agreed not to publicize the society further.
-After this, the group slowly shrank to its current size.
+After this, the group slowly shrank back to 20-30 members.

-Back then, when the group needed money, a zip-loc bag was passed around for contributions.
+Back then, when the group needed money, a Zip-loc bag was passed around for contributions.
 Joyce Barry agreed to handle the money and the group did just fine for a number of years.
 Activities back then included subscribing to the Federation of Genealogical Societies and when a member died or left the group a book was given to the Clayton Library in his/her memory.
 Speakers were free in those days.
 The group was helped along by some of the best speakers, many of whom went on to become nationally known.
 A number of individuals and organizations helped the society through the early years.
 The Bear Creek Community Center even let us use their copier for meeting notes.
 All they asked was for us to provide our own paper.

 Socializing was important to the group.
 For years the group met at the Omni Hotel at Interstate 10 and Eldridge for lunch before regular monthly meetings.
 A great time was had by all as they shared their latest finds and inevitable brick walls.
 Yet another way some members of the Society socialized was to join The Humble Area Genealogical Society (THAGS) in their annual week-long trip to the Family History Library in Salt Lake City.